The Scoured Spike: Suppression of Indirect Dark Matter Signals by a Hidden Companion: Discussion and Implications

 \subsection{Summary of key implications}

-Our main findings can be distilled into the following points: \begin{itemize} \item A dark companion can suppress the annihilation signal by factors of $10$--$100$ in realistic, partially heated spikes, especially for $\gamma_{\rm sp}\lesssim2$. \item Steep, adiabatically formed spikes are resilient; shallow, relaxed spikes are fragile and can be almost entirely erased. \item The suppression depends primarily on the ratio $s=r_{\rm scour}/R_{\rm core}$, which allows a simple parametrization of the effect and matches the numerical results at the $\lesssim 10\%$ level. \item Neglecting the possibility of a dark companion leads to overly strong constraints on $\langle\sigma v\rangle$, especially at the TeV scale where the spike contribution is most important. \item Dynamical signatures, gravitational waves, and improved stellar astrometry offer promising ways to detect or constrain the companion responsible for scouring. \end{itemize}
+Our main findings can be distilled into the following points: \begin{itemize} \item A dark companion can suppress the annihilation signal by factors of $10$--$100$ or more across a broad range of spike slopes.
+The effect is easiest to achieve for shallow spikes ($\gamma_{\rm sp}\lesssim2$), where even modest companions drive $r_{\rm scour}\gg R_{\rm core}$; for steep spikes ($\gamma_{\rm sp}\gtrsim2$), comparable suppression requires more massive or longer-lived companions, but is still achievable within the astrophysically allowed parameter space. \item Steep, adiabatically formed spikes are resilient; shallow, relaxed spikes are fragile and can be almost entirely erased. \item The suppression depends primarily on the ratio $s=r_{\rm scour}/R_{\rm core}$, which allows a simple parametrization of the effect and matches the numerical results at the $\lesssim 10\%$ level. \item Neglecting the possibility of a dark companion leads to overly strong constraints on $\langle\sigma v\rangle$, especially at the TeV scale where the spike contribution is most important. \item Dynamical signatures, gravitational waves, and improved stellar astrometry offer promising ways to detect or constrain the companion responsible for scouring. \end{itemize}

 The next section summarizes the key results of this work and outlines future directions for combining indirect detection, stellar dynamics, and gravitational-wave observations to fully characterize the inner Galactic dark-matter distribution.